 |Toxicity||Mildly toxic to pets|

 When planting peonies, generous spacing and good air circulation are crucial because overcrowding encourages the spread of diseases—3 to 4 feet between plants is recommended.
 Keep them well away from other large plants that might compete for nutrients.
 Because Chinese peony requires a winter chill in order to set flower buds, they should be planted so the root crown is quite close to the surface—no more than 2 inches deep.
 If planting a nursery-grown specimen, make sure not to bury the crown deeper than it was growing in the pot.

 The flower heads of peonies are large and heavy so they tend to flop over, especially after it rains.
 If you do not want to buy special peony rings you can use wooden or light metal stakes and twine to make your own support.

-The only other regular maintenance peonies require is removal of the foliage and a thorough fall cleanup.
+The only other regular maintenance peonies require is the removal of the foliage and thorough fall cleanup.
 During the growing season, for a neater appearance and to prevent the spread of disease, remove any diseased leaves.

-For the best bloom, garden peonies need full sun with at least six hours of sunlight.
-The only exception is warmer climates where you can plant them in partial shade to protect them from the midday heat.
+For the best bloom, garden peonies need full sun with at least six hours of daily sunlight.
+The only exception is in warmer climates where you can plant them in partial shade to protect them from the midday heat.

 Temperature and Humidity

 Peonies are perennials for cool climates—many varieties will survive temperatures as low as minus 50 degrees Fahrenheit.
 They need winter chill to induce the full dormancy that resets the growth buds.
 Chinese peonies thrive in zones 3 to 7, and the northern part of zone 8 can also support peonies.

 Chinese peonies don’t do well in strong heat and humidity, especially during the bloom period.
 In regions with warm, humid summers, one workaround is to select varieties that bloom earlier, before the onset of the summer heat.